byuweb/byu_faculty_directory_drupal/devnotes.md

 # Developer Notes

-* It appears that if you try to install the module and there are existing fields that share the same name as fields inside the module, the installation fails/throws a fit.
-Not sure how to resolve this issue - maybe make unique fields like field_byu_f_d_profile_image and field_byu_f_d__name?
-There's got to be some way to overwrite it or something.
-Or share the existing fields.
-  * The module has been re-written to have all types of content use field_byu_f_d_*.
-This is best practice, and should stop the module from conflicting with previously installed modules.

 * You might want to double check the formatting of the fields:
   * This is found in BYUFacultyDirectoryForm::createSingleFacultyMember()
   * I've tried to parse through the XML so as to make things look pretty when it's displayed on the profile/listing page, but some tweaks probably need to be made